 That extra information, media, and star ratings are called a rich snippet.
 The code that tells the search engine to include those elements is called schema markup.
 The usage of rich snippets is remarkably easy, but you have to do the actual work of notifying Google of the necessary information.

-In this article, we’ll summarize the role of schema markup in SEO, and how to add rich snippets to your website.
+In this article, we’ll summarize the role of schema markup in SEO, and how to add rich snippets to your WordPress site.

 Why Are Rich Snippets Important?

-To allow rich snippets, search engines rely on structured data, a code that you can use to communicate with search engines.
+To allow rich snippets to work on Google, search engines rely on structured data – a code that you can use to communicate with search engines.
 Search engines use it to get a better context of your webpage.
 In turn, this helps users to get better information on what type of content is inside the link that they want to open.